Haley-Hartin/OOAD_Project_3/README.md

 2. Notes

-   * The output file for this assignment will be titled output.txt
+   * There are 3 output files for this assignment.
+Each for the 30, 45, 60 inventory level.
+They will be titled output_Inventory_##.txt

 3. Assumptions Made